Young drivers could have to wait until they are 18 to take their test, as the government bids to reduce road traffic accidents in the UK.

 Sheldon Davidson Solicitors are vastly experienced in these cases, and can often assist you on a no win, no fee basis in making a claim.
 Our team will attempt to reach a settlement with the insurance company of the person responsible for the accident, and we can also represent you in court if necessary.

 While they are not mentioned in this recent report, motorcycle accidents account for many injuries sustained on the road, and often have serious consequences.
-Our solicitors can also help you secure compensation in these cases.
+Our personal injury solicitors can also help you secure compensation in these cases.

 Contact us today for advice on whether or not you could make a successful compensation claim.